Conor Jackson

 Conor Sims Jackson (born May 7, 1982) is an American former professional baseball first baseman and left fielder.
 He played in Major League Baseball (MLB) between 2005 and 2011 for the Arizona Diamondbacks, Oakland Athletics, and Boston Red Sox.
 His father is actor John M. Jackson.

 College and minor leagues

-After graduating from El Camino Real High School in Woodland Hills, California in 2000, Jackson proceeded to have a stellar collegiate career at the University of California (Berkeley) as a third baseman.
+After graduating from El Camino Real High School in Woodland Hills, California in 2000, Jackson had a stellar collegiate career at the University of California (Berkeley) as a third baseman.
 In 2001, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves.
 He developed a reputation for a patient batting eye and led the Pac-10 with a .538 OBP in 2003.
 Jackson was drafted in the first round (19th overall) of the 2003 MLB amateur draft.

 Jackson switched to the outfield shortly after being drafted.
 In his initial debut with Yakima of the short-season Northwest League, he batted .319 with a league record 35 doubles.
 After his minor league debut, Jackson successfully climbed the minor league ladder.
 After fielding only .964 in the outfield in the minors, he was moved to first base, where his defensive struggles continued.